nightscout/nightscout.github.io/docs/nightscout/setup_variables.md

 ### Treatment Profile

-Some of the [plugins](https://github.com/nightscout/cgm-remote-monitor#plugins) make use of a treatment profile that can be edited using the Profile Editor, see the link in the Settings drawer on your site.
+Some of the [plugins](https://github.com/nightscout/cgm-remote-monitor#plugins) make use of a treatment profile that can be edited using the [Profile Editor](../../nightscout/profile_editor/).

 Treatment Profile Fields: